-Functional allocation of expense: Salaries and related expenses are allocated based on estimates of time spent on various programs.
+Functional allocation of expense: Salaries and related expenses are allocated based on estimates of time spent on various programs or administrative functions.
 Other expenses, not directly identifiable by program or supporting service, are allocated based on the best estimates of management.

 Board compensation: In accordance with the provision of Charles K. Blandin's Will, Foundation Trustees are compensated.
-For both the years ending December 31, 2018 and 2017, there were 12 Board members and they were compensated \$224,250 and \$213,750, respectively.
+For both the years ending December 31, 2019 and 2018, there were 12 Board members and they were compensated \$237,000 and \$224,250, respectively.